 gained just 25 percent of the vote, coming in third behind Bethel Park activist Sue Means, who drew 30 percent of the vote.
 Means and Mustio could not be reached for comment.

 "We congratulate the Raja campaign," said Mustio spokesman Ryan O'Barto.
 "We had a hard-fought campaign, and we are really proud of what we accomplished.
 Mark had a lot of support in his home district and he looks forward to continuing to represent it."

 Mustio came under fire in recent days after his campaign distributed literature accusing Raja, a native of India, of outsourcing jobs to that country.
-The Pittsburgh Post-Gazette revoked its endorsement of the township-based legislator as a result of the fliers, which also bore an image of the flag of India.
+The Pittsburgh Post-Gazette revoked its of the township-based legislator as a result of the fliers, which also bore an image of the flag of India.

-The backlash prompted Mustio to pull the ads last week and call for "a degree of decorum and respect" in the race.
+The backlash prompted Mustio to the ads last week and call for "a degree of decorum and respect" in the race.